 Additionally, the public can gather extensive knowledge about a public figure’s estate that is administered through the probate process.
 As a result, individuals can claim that they deserve some of the assets, even though these claimants could be long lost relatives or friends, or even strangers looking to gain something to which they have no legal rights.
 These situations require the deceased individual’s loved ones to fight a lawsuit over the public figure’s assets, which can be a costly and tolling process.
 With an effective estate plan, including the creation of a revocable trust and/or blind trust, assets can be properly administered during life and distributed during death to protect privacy and avoid instances of outside individuals claiming these assets.

-During a public figure’s lifetime, such an individual has the right to control his or her publicity and image, called the “Right of Publicity” (ROP) or personality rights.
+During a public figure’s lifetime, such an individual has the right to control their publicity and image, called the “Right of Publicity” (ROP) or personality rights.
 Depending on the state in which one resides, ROP may be an inheritable right, meaning that the right to control publicity or the commercial use of one’s identity can be delegated to someone else.
 This allows such public figures to decide what their image and property can and cannot be used for subsequent to their deaths.
-For instance, musicians can decide for what types of uses their music be used for in terms of commercial benefit.
+For instance, musicians can decide for what types of uses their music be used in terms of commercial benefit.

 Another crucial aspect of estate planning for public figures is premarital planning.
 The divorce rate for the general population is about 50%, and this is arguably higher for public figures in the entertainment, fashion, art and sports industries.
 Without a prenuptial agreement, marital assets are often split equally between both partners.
 A loss of assets at such a large scale is ultimately overwhelming for individuals in any industry, but can be particularly devastating to public figures with shorter career spans, such as professional athletes, who cannot recoup this loss.